naigggs/gold-price-prediction/README.md

 # Gold Average Price Prediction

-The project aims to predict average gold prices over the years using various data science techniques, specifically focusing on Linear Regression, Polynomial Regression, and XGBoost Regression.
+The project aims to predict average gold prices over the years using various data science techniques, specifically focusing on Polynomial Regression, LSTM, Random Forest Regressor and XGBoost Regression.
 By analyzing historical gold price data and identifying trends, the project seeks to provide accurate forecasts that can aid investors and analysts in making informed decisions in the commodities market.
 The use of different regression methods allows for a comprehensive comparison of performance and accuracy in price prediction.

 ## Dataset Description